 Conversely, for right whales, the population is so low that the loss of even a single breeding female could affect the population trajectory.
 This would result in a conclusion of 'Low' sensitivity for porpoise and 'High' sensitivity for right whales if assessed at a population level.
 Therefore, in this example, the individual-based sensitivity assessment for harbour porpoise exaggerates the resulting sensitivity score (High) compared to a population-based sensitivity assessment (Low).
-Individual-based sensitivity.
+Individual-based sensitivity assessment thus captures all the evidence to provide a precautionary assessment of sensitivity.
 Further work (e.g. as part of EIA process), incorporating exposure and density estimates, can refine the risk to a specific population.